This unit, designed to promote the study of racial integration, begins with learning about the true story of Ruby Bridges.

 Step 3: Create anticipation for lesson two by making a connection between the kind of strength (of character) that made Ruby Bridges success possible with the kind of strength (physical) that makes bridges possible.
 Just like Ruby Bridges connected lives, so do expansion bridges.

-Students write letters to The Ruby Bridges Foundation, P O Box 127, Winnetka, Illinois, 60093 describing the connections they made to her life and their reaction to the books, Through My Eyes and The Story of Ruby Bridges.
+Students write letters to describe the connections they made to Ruby Bridges' life and their reaction to the books, Through My Eyes and The Story of Ruby Bridges.

-Have parents/guardians discuss with their child how much has changed since 1960.
+Have parents or guardians discuss with their child how much has changed since 1960.

 - Learn how to use a double-entry journal.